-Session 3 proposes to decouple the logical functions of a local mobility anchor into that of home address allocation, location management, and mobility routing.
-Such decoupling enables separation between the data plane and the control plane, and enables flexibility for the implementation to place the logical functions at their most appropriate locations.
-When using MIP, PMIP, and their extensions, the logical functions are a decomposition or classification of the functions of these existing mobility protocols.
-Yet it provides a framework upon which different designs of distributed mobility may be constructed.
+Section 3 proposes to abstract the existing mobility management protocols functions into the logical functions of home address allocation, mobility routing, location management, and proxy. decoupling enables separation between the data plane and the control plane, and enables flexibility for the implementation to place the logical functions at their most appropriate locations.

+Section 4 shows that the logical functions can indeed perform the same functions as the major existing mobility protocols. functions therefore enables a unified framework upon which different designs of distributed mobility may be constructed.